masolimano/maneage/README.md

      commit to be sure it works as expected).

      ```shell
      $ ./.local/bin/make clean    # Delete outputs ('make distclean' for everything)
      $ ./.local/bin/make          # Build the pipeline to ensure everything is fine.
      $ git add -u                 # Stage all the changes.
+     $ git add README-pipeline.md # Keep this pipeline description.
      $ git status                 # Make sure everything is fine.
      $ git commit                 # Your first commit, add a nice description.
      $ git tag -a v0              # Tag this as the zero-th version of your pipeline.
      ```

  - **Setup the remote**: You can use any [hosting